dbentler/angular-task-list/README.md

 Tasks can be created or deleted from the database via the front end.

 Additional functionality also includes:
-- Double clicking a Task card to enable a "reminder" (left hand sign turns green).
+- Double clicking a Task card to enable a "reminder" (left hand side turns green).

 ## How can I demo this project?